vaskoGut/Learning/exercisesJsTs/react/Readme.md

 33. ### use-callback-using
 Because reset function is recreated each rerender.

+34. ### use-memo-34r
+It’s worth using if:

+The component is large or expensive to render (heavy calculations, large DOM tree).
+The component is re-rendered often because the parent updates, but the props rarely change.
+You have memoized children that would otherwise re-render unnecessarily.

+IN case with with counter, its overkill.

 ✅ This is much faster and avoids unnecessary re-renders.
 | 1 | [How do you decide whether a piece of UI should be a separate React component?](#react-seperate-component)                               |